saf-dmitry/taskpaper-mode/SCRIPTING.md

 ### Sorting

-You can define your own sorting functions using the general sort function `taskpaper--sort-items`.
+You can define your own sorting functions using the general sort function `taskpaper-sort-items-generic`.
 For details see the documentation string of this function.
 For example, the function below sorts items according to the value of the `@priority` tag.
 The sorting is done numerically, in descending order.
 Items, which have no or empty `@priority` tag, are assumed to have 99 as priority value, effectively ending up at the bottom of the sorted list.

     (defun taskpaper-sort-by-priority ()
       "Sort items on a certain level by priority."
       (interactive)
-      (taskpaper--sort-items
+      (taskpaper-sort-items-generic
        '(lambda nil
           (or (taskpaper-item-get-attribute "priority")
               "99"))